ddmitov/perl-executing-browser/doc/FILES.md

 # Perl Executing Browser - Files and Folders

-PEB is created to work from any directory without installation and all paths used by PEB are relative to the directory of the PEB executable, labeled as ``{PEB_executable_directory}`` within this documentation.
-Only one folder and two file names are hard-coded in C++ code for compatibility with the [Electron](http://electron.atom.io/) framework.
+PEB is created to work from any directory without installation and all file paths used by PEB are relative to the directory of the PEB executable, labeled as ``{PEB_executable_directory}`` within this documentation.

+## Application Executable

+The executable binary file of the browser, ``peb`` or ``peb.exe`` by default, can be renamed with no restrictions or additional adjustments.
+It can take the name of the PEB-based application it is going to run.

+## Application Files and Folders

+The following PEB files and folders are hard-coded in C++ code for faster application startup.
+The PEB application directory is compatible with the application directory of the [Electron](http://electron.atom.io/) framework.

 A minimal ``{PEB_executable_directory}`` looks like this: